goffstown-sports-app/Server-Monitor/README.md

 ## Description

 The server monitor application works off of database pulses.
 Each micro service sends a pulse to the database every time it runs.
-The server monitor application looks all the last pulse time for each micro service and checks the make sure it was updated on time.
-If it didn't update in time, then everyone on the email list will be notified.
+The server monitor application looks at the last pulse time for each micro service and checks to make sure it was updated on time.
+If it didn't update on time, then everyone on the email list will be notified via email.

 ## Features

 Below is a list of all the features of this program:

-1. Send email when the program didn't update on time
+1. Send email when the program doesn't update on time.
 2. Send email when the program is back on time.
-3. Set a status for each program based on if it running or not
+3. Set a status for each program based on if it is running or not.

 ## Requirements